-I’ll say it again and again.
-Meal prep is the best strategy for eating healthier and losing weight.
+I’ll say it again and again- Meal prep is the best strategy for eating healthier and losing weight.
 In my opinion, both are near impossible without having foods available and ready to eat.
-I believe in meal prep and I want you to believe too!
+I truly believe in meal prep and I want you to believe in it too.
 Here are my simple meal prep ideas to make life easy and enjoyable!

 The problem with meal prep is it can get complicated and time-consuming…if you let it.

 I like to keep things in my life simple and meal prep is no exception.
 Once, something gets complicated, I move on – it doesn’t matter if it helps me drop 10lbs.

 If I can’t find a way to fit a new habit seamlessly into my life, I find one that will.
 By no means am I afraid of a challenge or hard work but I have no desire to make my life any more complicated than it needs to be.

 You get me?
 I know you do 😉

 Simple Meal Prep Ideas To Try During The Week

 When I first started to introduce meal prep and healthy eating into my daily routine, I knew I wanted to keep things as simple as possible.
 If I made it too complicated, I knew I probably wouldn’t;t have stuck to it and I really wanted to have it my all.